Internal regulation

 1.II.3.7 Vehicles must be parked outside the premises of the school, except with prior and exclusive authorization given by the administration.

-1.II.3.8 student lockers
+1.II.3.8 Student lockers

 Each secondary school student has a locker with a personal padlock and is therefore responsible for their belongings.
 The school declines all responsibility in the event of loss or theft.